grassdog/osx/README.md

 ## 5. Manual Steps

+- Open and set up Dropbox then pause syncing
+    - Don't show desktop notifications
 - Copy across Dropbox and Music files from backup and `chown -R` them to new user
+- Resume Dropbox syncing
-- Open and set up Dropbox and 1Password
+- Open and set up 1Password
-    - Don't show desktop notifications
 - Log into Chrome and set as default browser
-- TotalFinder
+- Finder
     - Add ~/Dropbox/Notes and ~/code into Finder sidebar
     - New window opens in ~/Dropbox
-    - Hide icon in menu bar
-    - Folders on top
-    - Search the current folder
 - Command drag time machine icon off menu bar
 - Settings
     - Users and groups > Change profile picture